grafana/pyroscope/docs/sources/configure-server/configure-object-storage-backend.md

 ## Azure Blob Storage

-To use a Google Cloud Storage (GCS) bucket for long term storage, you can find Pyroscope's configuration parameters [in the reference config][azure_ref].
+To use an Azure Blob Storage bucket for long term storage, you can find Pyroscope's configuration parameters [in the reference config][azure_ref].

 [azure_ref]: {{< relref "./reference-configuration-parameters/#azure_storage_backend" >}}